ttoss/ttoss/docs/website/docs/product/03-product-development/01-definitions.md

 If the company prioritizes immediate revenue and lower risk, **Feature B** might be the better choice despite the lower potential revenue.
 However, if the company can afford the delay and is focused on maximizing long-term revenue, **Feature A** might be more beneficial despite its higher cost of delay.

+## Cycle Time

+Cycle time is the amount of time it takes to complete one cycle of a process from start to finish.
+In the context of software development or manufacturing, cycle time refers to the time it takes to produce a single unit or complete a single task, from the moment work begins until the task is finished and ready for delivery.

+### Key Aspects of Cycle Time

+1. **Start to Finish**: It includes the entire process, from the initiation of a task or production step to its completion.

+1. **Unit of Work**: In software development, a "unit of work" could be a user story, a feature, or even a bug fix.
+In manufacturing, it could be a single product or part.

+1. **Efficiency Indicator**: Shorter cycle times typically indicate more efficient processes, as tasks are being completed quickly.
+However, overly short cycle times can also indicate rushed or low-quality work.

+1. **Continuous Improvement**: Understanding and optimizing cycle time is key for improving processes, reducing waste, and increasing throughput.

+### Example in Software Development

+If a development team starts working on a new feature on Monday and completes it on Friday, the cycle time for that feature would be 5 days.
+The goal is often to reduce cycle time without compromising quality, allowing the team to deliver features faster and respond more quickly to market needs.

+In agile methodologies, cycle time is closely monitored to ensure that the team is working efficiently and can quickly adjust to changing requirements.

 ## Opportunity cost

 Opportunity cost is the value of the next best alternative that you give up when making a decision.
 It's what you sacrifice in order to pursue a particular course of action.